 In our work managing Brown Advisory’s Large-Cap Sustainable Growth strategy, sustainable investing is first and foremost about performance.
-For nearly a decade, we have combined fundamental and sustainable research to build a portfolio that has outperformed its benchmark, the Russell 1000® Growth Index.
-Our risk-adjusted results are particularly important to us, and as of June 30, 2018, the strategy’s annualized alpha and Sharpe ratio (two commonly cited measures of risk-adjusted performance) since inception were both ranked in the top 4% of eVestment’s large-growth manager universe.
+For nearly a decade, we have combined fundamental and sustainable research to build a portfolio that seeks to outperform the Russell 1000® Growth Index.
+Our risk-adjusted results are particularly important to us, and as of Sept.
+30, 2019, the strategy’s Sharpe ratio and annualized alpha (two commonly cited measures of risk-adjusted performance) since inception were ranked in the top 1% and 2%, respectively, of eVestment’s large-growth manager universe (see chart below).

 A major driver of our performance has been our consistent ability to perform well during down markets.
-Over the last five years, we achieved down-market capture of just 84%; this ratio measures the strategy’s return vs. its benchmark during periods of market decline.
-That result places us among the top 5% of our large-growth peers, according to eVestment.
+Over the last three years, we achieved down-market capture of just 81%; this ratio measures the strategy’s return vs. its benchmark during periods of market decline.
+That result places us among the top 8% of our large-growth peers, according to eVestment.

 Many investors are concerned about the aging bull market, and as a result want to understand how their investments might perform in a downturn.
 We are not making a prediction about the market’s near-term path, but we believe that our holdings can weather a downturn relatively well.
 Our experience has taught us that there is a strong link between the sustainable characteristics of our portfolio companies, and their resilience during difficult market periods.
 Here, we will discuss some of the reasons why we think that link is so strong, and provide a number of examples of portfolio companies whose sustainable business models have directly contributed to their strength in declining markets.